PacktPublishing/Clean-Architecture-with-Python/Chapter_11/README.md

 # Chapter 11

+The code exampes from the chapter can be found in the order of appearance in the files with numeric indexes (ex:
+`00_error_class.py`)

+## Companion task management application

 This folder contains a proof-of-concept implementation of the order processing system described in Chapter 11 of "Clean Architecture with Python."
 It demonstrates the transformation from a legacy application with architectural violations to a clean, well-structured system following Clean Architecture principles.

 ## Overview